 what is the Pearson Correlation Coefficient?

-• 0 indicates no linear correlation between two variables
+• 0: Indicates absolutely no linear correlation between the two variables.

-The Formula to Find the Pearson Correlation Coefficient
+The Computational Formula for the Pearson Correlation Coefficient

 Pearson correlation example on scatterplot